-Paul must include \$814.80 in income for 2006.
+Paul must include \$814.80 in income for 2007.

 If any qualified zone property or qualified renewal property placed in service during the year ceases to be used in an empowerment zone or renewal community by an enterprise zone business or a renewal community business in a later year, the benefit of the increased section 179 deduction must be reported as other income on your return.
-Similar rules apply to qualified Liberty Zone property and qualified section 179 GO Zone property.
+Similar rules apply to qualified section 179 GO Zone property.